easytarget/PrintEye/README.md

 * `{"pe_lmsg":"string"}` & `{"pe_rmsg":"string"}`
  * Left and right panel text to be displayed in Idle and Sleep mode, max 10 characters, enclose in quotes.
- * Setting the left text to `SHOWSTATUS` results in the default behaviour of showing the actual status there As a bonus; you can use M118 in your macros to send data to the printeye.
+ * Setting the left text to `SHOWSTATUS` results in the default behaviour of showing the actual status there
+* As a bonus; you can use M118 in your macros to send data to the printeye.
 I use this in my lighting control macros to make the printeye follow suit.
  * Be aware that you need to repeat double quotes to pass them via M118
+ * Examples: set a Idle text message: `M118 P2 S"{""pe_lmsg"":"" Sunflower"",""pe_rmsg"":"" 10.0.0.40""}"`, disabling sleep mode `M118 P2 S"{""pe_saver"":false}"`

 ## Caveats:
 * Memory is key here; the Json parser uses quite a bit of ram, and code space.
 The Displays and their library eat the rest.
 I've had to fight low program memory and ram to get this working acceptably.